-PSY 5130 Psychology of Learning (3) The nine traditional theories of learning are emphasized with an introduction to the recent neurological and mathematical theories.
-For advanced psychology students.
+PSY 5130 Psychology of Learning (3) Description and analysis of contemporary theories of learning and behavior.
 Prerequisites: PSY 2130 and PSY 2120 or equivalent.

 PSY 5140 Biological Bases of Behavior (3) Survey of recent research in fields of biology, physiology, pharmacology, and medicine that influences the psychological aspects of human behavior.
 Prerequisite: PSY 3130.